liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/09-building-themes-in-a-maven-project.markdown

 project using Liferay's provided Theme archetype.
 You can learn how to generate a Maven Theme project by visiting the
 [Generating New Projects Using Archetypes](/develop/tutorials/-/knowledge_base/7-0/generating-new-projects-using-archetypes) tutorial.
-In some cases, however, this may not be possible.
+In some cases, however, this may not be convenient.
 For instance, if you have a legacy theme project and don't want to start over, generating a new project is not ideal.

 For cases like this, you'll want to manually configure your Maven project to